2-Ddd/International_Sport_Leagues_Analysis/README.md

 ## Data Overview
 - The dataset features over 11,000 FIFA 22 players.
 - It includes images of players and their national flags.
-- Player statistics and attributes are based on the latest release of FIFA 22."# Sport_League_Analysis"
+- Player statistics and attributes are based on the latest release of FIFA 22.